 As mentioned, sometimes healthy lifestyle changes aren’t enough to lower cholesterol to optimal levels.
 If your doctor orders medication to help lower your cholesterol, take it as prescribed along with continuing your lifestyle changes.

-Call on the Phoenix senior care team at Nightingale Homecare for more healthy living tips, and for the professional in-home care assistance that ensures older adults are living life to the fullest!
+Call on the Phoenix live-in home health care team at Nightingale Homecare for more healthy living tips, and for the professional in-home care assistance that ensures older adults are living life to the fullest!
 Contact us any time at (602) 504-1555 to learn more.
+To learn about all of the communities we serve, please visit our Service Area page.